 Written by Jerry Elman, March 7, 2024

 The history of the Israel/Palestinian conflict is often oversimplified, with many thinking it all started with the UN’s 1947 Partition Plan.
 However, this view skips over many important events and policies from before that time, especially those during British rule in Palestine.
 The British had a big impact through their actions.
-The British were successful in erasing and leaving out many important facts in history books, leading to a common misunderstanding of the conflict’s true roots.
+The British successfully erased and left out many important facts in history books, leading to a common misunderstanding of the conflict’s true roots.

 Digging deep to uncover all these facts shows the conflict is much more complicated than most realize, touching on Israel, Palestine and the entire Middle East.
 Without this full picture, understanding the ongoing tensions and the history behind them is impossible.